What Wonga's Collapse Means for Existing Customers

 A prolonged government crackdown on the sector, as well as a raft of compensation claims from customers, had diminished the company’s financial viability.

-The news came just hours after it was revealed that Wonga was no longer accepting new applications for loans on Thursday morning.
+The news came on Thursday morning, just hours after it was revealed that Wonga was no longer accepting new applications for loans.

 Wonga said in a statement: “A decision has been taken to place Wonga Group Limited, WDFC UK Limited, Wonga Worldwide Limited and WDFC Services Limited into administration.

 “The boards of these entities have assessed all options regarding the future of the group and have concluded that it is appropriate to place the businesses into administration.”

 Payday lenders offer low-sum, short-term, high-interest (sometimes over 5,000% APR) loans, and have been the target of media criticism, government legislation, and grassroots campaigning, due to the frequency with which borrowers’ debts spiral out of control.

 Sky high interest rates and enticing advertising campaigns meant that Wonga turned quickly into a massively profitable enterprise, but this sharp rise in profits drew the attention of regulators.
 In 2014, Wonga was found to be enacting unfair and problematic debt collecting practises and was made to pay out £2.6 million in compensation.
 This was the start of a coordinated crack down on the payday loan industry, which saw a cap introduced on the amount of interest that could be charged brought in in 2015.

 These measures were introduced because companies like Wonga were perceived to be profiting most from vulnerable and desperate customers, hooking them in with the promise on instant cash before stinging them with massive debt.